 Bake quiche for 30 – 40 minutes, or until knife inserted into center comes out clean.

-If you have a kitchen scale, cube the cheese and measure out to ounces listed in the recipe.
+If you have a kitchen scale, cube the cheese and measure out to 6 ounces.

 This recipe makes an ample amount for one deep dish pie shell.
 Or enough for two 9″ tart pans.

 I’ve also used 1 cup cubed cheddar cheese and 1 cup of shredded Mexican cheese blend.
 That combination also works very well.

 Hatch Chile and Bacon Quiche … It’s What’s for Breakfast.

 Looking for more recipes using Hatch Chiles?
 I’ve got some!